Jaeger-LeCoultre: Sponsorship and philanthropy

 Since 1931, Jaeger-LeCoultre has held close ties with the equestrian sports community and counts the Polo Club de Veytay as one of its partners.

 In 2004, Jaeger-LeCoultre teamed with Aston Martin to launch the Aston Martin Jaeger-LeCoultre gentleman's watch - the AMVOX1.
 The design of the timepiece was inspired by a 70-year historical link between the two companies.
 The dashboard of the 1930s, 1.5-litre Aston Martin LM – a regular class winner in international motorsport – contained instruments created by Jaeger-LeCoultre.

 In October 2011, the Responsible Jewellery Council announced that Jaeger-LeCoultre had obtained certification for its commitment to human rights and for meeting the ethical, social and environmental standards established by the RJC's Member Certification system.
+Jérôme Lambert, who had served as Jaeger-LeCoultre's CEO from 2002 to 2013 before going on to lead Montblanc and later the Richemont Group as a whole (2018–2024), returned to the Maison as CEO effective 1 January 2025, succeeding Catherine Rénier, who moved to lead Van Cleef & Arpels.

 In 2012, in partnership with the Italian luxury leathergoods brand Valextra, Jaeger-LeCoultre began offering a two-tone version of its ladies’ Reverso watch.

 Jaeger-LeCoultre and the International Herald Tribune have joined forces with UNESCO's World Heritage Centre in support of the World Heritage Marine Programme.
 The partnership provides funding and media exposure for one of the World Heritage Committee's priority programmes, leading to the listing of new marine sites and protection measures for the 46 sites already listed.
 Each year, the programme as well as the sites are featured in print and online news articles by the International Herald Tribune, thus offering increased visibility to the partnership.

 In addition, the company partners with the Venice Film Festival to present the Jaeger-LeCoultre Glory to the Filmmaker Award.

+In popular culture

+Charli xcx used the name of the brand in the lyrics to “Card Declined” from “Music, Fashion, Film” album.